Entanglement Entropy of Non-Hermitian Free Fermions: Introduction

 \section{Introduction}

 Entanglement plays a significant role in various fields, including quantum information, quantum gravity, statistical physics, and condensed matter physics\cite{amico2008entanglement,Eisert2010,nishioka2018entanglement}.
-Especially, it has become an important concept to understand and characterize phases of matter in condensed matter physics\cite{TopS1,TopS2,TopS3}.
-In the past decades, much inspiring progress has been made in understanding the entanglement properties of quantum phases and quantum phase transitions\cite{amico2008entanglement,Eisert2010,area0,hastings2007entropy,hastings2007area,brandao2013area}.
-For instance, the bipartite entanglement entropy (EE), as a quantitative measurement of entanglement, demonstrates many universal behaviors for different quantum states.
+It captures the most primary feature of quantum physics and has become a widely used concept in modern physics.
+For quantum systems, the bipartite entanglement entropy (EE) quantifies to what degree their quantum states are entangled.
+In the past decades, the applications of EE are booming in various fields in physics.
+For instance, in the low dimensional computational physics, the scaling behavior of EE determines the validities of many mainstream numerical techniques, like the density renormalization group, matrix product states method, etc.; in the modern cosmology, the holographic entanglement entropy shed new lights on the mesmerizing quantum gravity\cite{ryu2006aspects,ryu2006holographic}.
+Much inspiring progress also appears in understanding the EE properties of quantum phases and quantum phase transitions\cite{amico2008entanglement,Eisert2010,TopS1,TopS2,TopS3,area0,hastings2007entropy,hastings2007area,brandao2013area}.
 It has been shown that the EE of the ground state usually obeys the area law for local gapped systems\cite{amico2008entanglement,Eisert2010,area0,hastings2007entropy,hastings2007area,brandao2013area}.
 In particular, for a gapped topological ordered state, the EE has an extra universal constant correction, namely topological entanglement entropy, which has become the important quantity to characterize topological order\cite{amico2008entanglement,Eisert2010,nishioka2018entanglement,TopS1,TopS2,TopS3}.
 While for a gapless system, the EE of the ground state usually has logarithmic correction besides the area law\cite{amico2008entanglement,Eisert2010,nishioka2018entanglement,swingle2010entanglement,QCPS1,jin2004quantum,QCPS3}.
 Especially for a lot of one-dimensional ($1D$) quantum critical systems, their entanglement properties can be well understood via the conformal field theory (CFT), and the EE is closely related to the conformal anomaly\cite{nishioka2018entanglement,Calabrese2009EntanglementEA}.